spacelift-io/user-documentation/docs/integrations/docker.md

 # Docker

 Every job in Spacelift is processed inside a fresh, isolated Docker container.
-This approach provides reasonable isolation and resource allocation and - let's face it - is a [pretty standard approach these days](https://circleci.com/docker/).
+This approach provides reasonable isolation and resource allocation and - let's face it - is a [pretty standard approach these days](https://circleci.com/docker/){: rel="nofollow"}.

 ## Standard runner image

-By default, Spacelift uses the latest version of the[`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform) image, a simple Alpine image with a small bunch of universally useful packages.
-Feel free to refer to the [Dockerfile](https://github.com/spacelift-io/runner-terraform/blob/main/Dockerfile) that builds this image.
+By default, Spacelift uses the latest version of the[`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform){: rel="nofollow"} image, a simple Alpine image with a small bunch of universally useful packages.
+Feel free to refer to the [Dockerfile](https://github.com/spacelift-io/runner-terraform/blob/main/Dockerfile){: rel="nofollow"} that builds this image.

 !!! info
     Given that we use Continuous Deployment on our backend and Terraform provider, we **explicitly don't want to version** the runner image.
 Feature previews are available under a `future` tag, but we'd advise against using these as the API might change unexpectedly.